-When you join our plan, you must choose a plan provider to be your Primary Care Provider (PCP).
+When you become a member of our plan, you may choose a plan provider to be your Primary Care Provider (PCP).
 Your PCP is a physician who meets state requirements and is trained to give you basic medical care.
-If you do not have a PCP at the time you join, a plan
+PCPs are licensed and credentialed.
+Your PCP will provide most of your care and will help you arrange or coordinate most other care you need.

-PCPs can be doctors who practice in any of the following medical fields as long as they are in our plan's network:
+Providers who practice in any of the medical fields are considered PCPs:

 - General practice

-- Family Medicine
+- Family medicine

-- Internal Medicine
+- Internal medicine

 - Pediatrics